ys-zhang/obsidian-vault-research/Compiler/Rust/unsafe rust.md

 ### Unsafe trait

-An _unsafe trait_ is a trait that has a contract Rust cannot check or enforce that implementers must satisfy to avoid undefined behavior.
+An _unsafe trait_ is a trait that has a contract Rust cannot check or enforce that implementers must satisfy to avoid undefined behaviour.

 A function that bounds its type variables with an _unsafe trait_ is typically one that uses unsafe features itself, and _satisfies their contracts only by depending on the unsafe trait’s contract_.